- Whether or not you realize it, you probably already have one or more subscriptions that you’ve been using for years.

 Even the plethora of smaller subscription boxes (which deliver new goods at the set date(s) every month) has found success.
 Consider HelloFresh, for example, it rakes in money from 3.5 million subscribers just in the U.S.

 So, which subscription services top the charts for most subscribers?
 Read on to see the 10 largest subscription companies in 2022!

 It may come as a surprise, but Crunchyroll takes the 10th spot on our list.
-August 2021 came with an official Crunchyroll announcement of 5 million paid users worldwide and 120 million registered users total.
+August 2021 came with an official Crunchyroll announcement of 5 million paid users worldwide and 120 million registered users in total.

 Crunchyroll is (unsurprisingly) a video streaming service with a heavy focus on anime and anime-inspired content.
-It has a couple of its own unique series, but most of the series featured on Crunchyroll aren’t exclusive to the platform.
+It has a couple of its own unique series, but most of the series featured on Crunchyroll isn’t exclusive to the platform.

 Regardless, Crunchyroll has certainly been growing in leaps and bounds.
 Back in February 2017, Crunchyroll hit its personal landmark of 1 million subscribers.
 For a niche subscription service, being able to grow 4 million in 4 years is quite impressive.

 These numbers are likely thanks to how widespread the anime community is.
 Yes, most of their viewers are from the United States.
 But they actually have viewers coming from 200 different countries and territories worldwide!